 The yogi’s inner work

-“Having quieted himself, banishing fear, established in the brahmacharin vow, controlling the mind, with thoughts fixed on Me, he should sit, concentrated, devoted to me” (6:14).
 Just as there are several points for the yogi’s outer practice, so it is with his inner practice, and we should consider them.

-Having quieted himself.
+With mind quieted.
 Many people become impatient with themselves or their practice if right away their mind does not calm down, but that is why yoga is a practice and not a matter of instantaneous effect.
-After all, each day we have spent hours and hours stirring up our mind and forcing it into reactions of all kinds.
+After all, each day we spend hours and hours stirring up our mind and forcing it into reactions of all kinds.
 Moreover, it is a living entity, not a machine that can be switched off with the flick of a finger.
 Right meditation practice will certainly still the mind after a while.
 But we must be helping it by arranging our life in such a way that distractions will be minimal.
 Diet is also crucial here.
 A rajasic or tamasic diet (to be discussed in the seventeenth chapter) hinders the efficiency of yoga meditation.
 And most of all, our thoughts and emotions condition the mind substance, making it either easier or more difficult to still.

 Banishing fear.
 This is not often discussed in writings or talks on yoga, but it should be given attention.
 It is no surprise that when we sit for meditation we will find that our mind is restless and trivial.
-We also realize that long-buried impulses from the past–including past lives–may surface, such as anger, lust, greed, and so forth.
+We also realize that long-buried impulses from the past (including past lives) may surface, such as anger, lust, greed, and so forth.
 But in so many lives, as well as this one, we have been in situations that produced a great range of fear in us, from simple apprehension to absolute terror.
 When such things surface we are not aware of the cause, only the fear itself, and this actually compounds the fear.
 The fear of death also can arise, because in meditation, as in sleep, there is an approximation of the withdrawal of the life force that occurs in death.
 I have known a few people who were bothered by the fear of death in the beginning of their meditation practice.
 How did they overcome it?
-By the practice of meditation itself–nothing special is needed.
+By the determined practice of meditation itself–nothing special was needed.
 So when unreasoning fear rushes over us, we need only keep on as usual and it will be banished.
 At times we may feel anxiety at the onset of peculiar sensations in the body as well as the mind, and fear that we may be harmed by whatever is producing them.
 There is also fear in the form of doubt to be contended with: fear that our meditation may be of no effect, or fear that we will not attain as much as we should, and even fear that we will not live long enough to make any significant progress.
 All these are just vagaries of the ego-mind and should be ignored.

 The Dharma Shastras which describe the correct life of non-monastics are quite explicit about the need for husband and wife to lead lives of continence.
 See how the yogi parents of Paramhansa Yogananda lived it as presented in Autobiography of a Yogi.
 In the very first chapter we find: “Mother made a remarkable admission to my eldest sister Roma: ‘Your father and myself live together as man and wife only once a year, for the purpose of having children.’”
 The fact that Yogananda, a devoted son and a pure-hearted yogi, would reveal this to the world in the pages of a book show how necessary he felt it was for both Eastern and Western readers to be shown the standard of chastity that yogis should observe in their life, not using their non-monastic status as excuse for lesser behavior.
 He underlined this later in the forty-fourth chapter, giving these words written to Mahatma Gandhi by his wife Kasturbai: “I thank you for the most perfect marriage in the world, based on brahmacharya and not on sex.”
 Please note that these are examples of married yogis, not monks imposing their ideas on others.
 Also remember that the guru of Yogananda’s parents was himself a married yogi, so there is no monastic influence in their case.